compound-finance/comet/certora/README.md

     }
 ```
 15. **Supply increase balance** ✔️*
-Integrity of supply - balance increased by supply amount
+If a certain amount of an asset is supplied, the balance of that asset must increase by that amount
 ```
     {
         balance1 = tokenBalanceOf(asset, currentContract)